Freight security for transport and logistics

 What is the process of a TAPA certification?

 Project planning can be useful for larger projects to plan schedules and individual audit programs for sites or divisions.
-In addition, a gap assessment offers the opportunity to identify strengths and potential for improvement in advance.
+In addition, a pre-audit offers the opportunity to identify strengths and potential for improvement in advance.

 In the TAPA audit, all safety-relevant areas are evaluated according to a checklist specially developed by TAPA.
 If all applicable requirements according to the TAPA rules have been met, DQS issues a certificate valid for three years.